JazzTap/jazztap.github.io/_posts/2022-6-29-tracklist.md

 <div class="float" markdown="1">

-he begged them
+he left,

-to teach you
+begged them to teach you

 what I could not